roemmele/narrative-prediction/lm-generation/README.md

                     n_context_sents=-1, eos_tokens=None)
 ```
 After generating the sequences, the generate() function will print a sample of the generated sequences for each context.

+Note: In the [demo](http://www.get-creative.help), the --temperature (-temp) variable is set to 0.6 instead of the default 1.0.
+See this [paper](https://roemmele.github.io/publications/creative-help-demo.pdf) mentioned above for some experimental findings regarding varying this temperature value.
+Compared with 1.0, temp=0.6 produced sentences rated by authors as more helpful for advancing the story.